01Quality Always Trumps Quantity

 When you're writing your cover letter, citing your experience on a resume, or answering questions in an interview, try to be as specific as possible.
 Even the most articulate person will be brought down by vague comments like, "I'm a hard worker," or "I'm a people person."

 Don't just talk about what you're good at - but hit on the where, when, why, and how.
-Have a handful of specific anecdotes that you can discuss naturally and with ease in order to back up the professional and personal qualities that make you a good candidate for the job.
+Have a handful of specific anecdotes that you can discuss naturally and with ease to back up the professional and personal qualities that make you a good candidate for the job.

 Behavioral interview questions especially require evidential answers.